Policy Priorities for Reliable, Affordable Energy in Texas

 Consumers and businesses today depend on energy that is reliable and affordable, and have also come to expect continuous connectivity, fast speeds, and extensive control.
 The increased need for reliability, the rising economic cost of blackouts, and the growing threat of cyber attacks can all be addressed through a more flexible and responsive energy system that draws on a variety of advanced energy resources and gives all participants a role in energy decisions.
 By optimizing the electricity infrastructure that supports Texas prosperity, and by moving toward a more diverse and dynamic energy system in which customers have the opportunity to adopt advanced energy technologies and participate in new markets, we can also foster competition and innovation that will drive down costs while meeting our evolving energy needs.

 Advanced energy is not just a contributor to our energy future; it is an economic engine as well.
-In 2014, advanced energy was a $16 billion revenue industry in Texas and a $200 billion revenue industry in the United States.
+In 2014, advanced energy was a $16 billion revenue industry in Texas and a $200 billion revenue industry in the United States that supports more than 3 million jobs.
 Thoughtful public policies and a continued commitment to removing barriers to competition will give Texas the opportunity to position itself as the national leader in deployment of advanced energy technology.

 - Empowers customers with unprecedented choice and control – The line between energy suppliers and consumers is blurring with the additional of many new advanced energy technologies that provide on-site energy, control energy demand, increase energy efficiency, and offer new options for personal mobility and the transport of goods and services.
 The advanced energy economy gives consumers and businesses the same choice and control over their energy use that they have come to expect in other sectors of the economy.